Potato Crusted Wild Salmon Filet with Spring Vegetables and Roasted Jalapeno-Orange Hollandaise

 1 egg yolk

-- Season salmon filets with salt and pepper and reserve cold.
+- Season salmon filets with salt and pepper and reserve on the counter.

-- Peel the russet potato with a paring knife and grate into a mixing bowl, add cornstarch, salt and pepper, sliced scallions and mix thoroughly.
+- Peel the russet potato and grate into a mixing bowl.

 - Roll potato mixture in between parchment paper with a rolling pin to form a 1/8-inch thick square (approximately the size of the combined fish surface area)